 Jointly delivered by Imperial College London and the Royal College of Art, the Design for Global Challenges Summer School is a multidisciplinary programme designed for undergraduate students currently studying at a university in China with an interest in learning how to tackle world challenges through service design.

 The aim of the programme is to enable students to explore some of the current global challenges in climate change, global health, cyber security and propose an innovative idea to design a service that could tackle one of the areas.

 In addition to the global challenges, students will gain an insight into data science, hear latest advances in robotics and meet some of our graduate entrepreneurs who are driving progress by launching their design innovations into the commercial world.

 Students will develop personal and professional skills through interactive workshops in design thinking, team-building and presentation and experience team based learning through a service design group project.

-Furthermore, as Imperial College London and RCA are a multidisciplinary space for education, research, translation and commercialisation, the summer school students will experience the benefit of being part of a leading research community and the opportunity to engage with Imperial and RCA student ambassadors through online social activities.
+Furthermore, as Imperial College London and RCA are a multidisciplinary space for education, research, translation and commercialisation, the summer school students will experience the benefit of being part of a leading research community and the opportunity to engage with Imperial and RCA student ambassadors through social activities.

 For registration, please contact:

 A scholarship of up to £600 will be provided by Global University Online.
 To apply, please visit:

 Programme structures & format